-During the first 4 months of the COVID-19 pandemic, 17 police services in Canada reported a 16% decrease in selected criminal incidents, compared with the same period the year before.
+During the first four months of the COVID-19 pandemic, 17 police services in Canada reported a 16% decrease in selected criminal incidents, compared with the same period the year before.
 In contrast, the number of calls for service increased 7% (correction) during the early months of the pandemic, particularly wellness checks by these police services and calls to attend domestic disturbances.

 Since the start of the pandemic, Statistics Canada has committed to measuring the impacts of COVID-19 on the daily lives of Canadians.
 Examining levels of crime is an important part of understanding the well-being of individuals and communities during this difficult time.
 While many countries reported a decline in police-reported crime during the stringent lockdown measures put in place early in the pandemic, many organizations in Canada and internationally raised concerns about increases in domestic violence under these circumstances.
 As part of a web panel survey conducted in April, Statistics Canada asked Canadians how concerned they were about different situations related to COVID-19.
 The release Impacts of COVID-19 on Canadians: First results from crowdsourcing indicates that 10% of women and 6% of men reported that they were concerned about the possibility of violence in the home.